62,000 British, 73,000 American and 21,400 Canadian

 Normandy – Off the Beaten Track

-Le Bec Hellouin, located mid-way between Rouen and Lisieux, is officially one of the most beautiful villages of France.
-It is a typical, picture postcard Normandy village with crumbling half-timbered houses with flower bedecked balconies.
+Le Bec Hellouin, located mid-way between Rouen and Lisieux, is officially one of the most beautiful villages in France.
+It is a typical picture postcard Normandy village with crumbling half-timbered houses with flower-bedecked balconies.

 Take a look at campsites in Normandy that are the perfect base for exploring the historic beaches of D-Day.

 Image 1: Original caption: “Into the Jaws of Death: Down the ramp of a Coast Guard landing barge Yankee soldiers storm toward the beach-sweeping fire of Nazi defenders in the D-Day invasion of the French coast.
 Troops ahead may be seen lying flat under the deadly machinegun resistance of the Germans.
 Soon the Nazis were driven back under the overwhelming invasion forces thrown in from Coast Guard and Navy amphibious craft.”
 U.S. Coast Guard photo by Chief Photographers Mate Robert F. Sargent

 Image 2: U. S. Army troops crouch behind the bulwarks of a landing craft as it nears Omaha Beach on D-Day.
 U.S. Coast Guard photo by Chief Photographers Mate Robert F. Sargent.